-Davis has been equally as engaged in the classroom, forgoing a concentration to take full advantage the diverse and rigorous academic program.
+Davis was equally as engaged in the classroom, forgoing a concentration to take full advantage the diverse and rigorous academic program.

 “People come to business school for different reasons.
 I didn’t want to confine myself to a set of courses.
 I wanted to take advantage of UNC’s full academic offerings both here in Chapel Hill and across the world.”

-His studies around the world included a Global Immersion Elective focused on innovation and entrepreneurship in Vietnam, Singapore, and Thailand, and an exchange program in Buenos Aires, Argentina and Santiago, Chile.
+His studies around the world included a Global Immersion Elective focused on innovation and entrepreneurship in Vietnam, Singapore and Thailand, and an exchange program in Buenos Aires and Santiago.

 Davis, who was featured in Poets & Quants as he entered UNC Kenan-Flagler, hopes to remain an engaged alumnus.

-His summer internship was at Google, where he will return full-time in fall 2020, and his career interests include a hybrid of consulting and education technology.
+His summer internship was at Google, where he returned for a full-time role.
+His career interests include a hybrid of consulting and education technology.